AdobeDocs/journey-optimizer.zh-Hans/help/using/integrations/genstudio.md

 General guidelines for using the GenStudio integration in [!DNL Adobe Journey Optimizer] for email generation are listed below:

-See if guidelines/limitations such as the ones listed [here](gs-generative.md#generative-guardrails) for the AI Assistant can apply.
+See if guidelines/limitations such as the ones listed [here](gs-generative.md#generative-guardrails) for AI Assistant can apply.

 The following limitations apply to GenStudio integration in [!DNL Adobe Journey Optimizer]:-->